TO THE MEMBERS

 Sulphuric Acid & Oleum

 The demand in in the European Union and US has been stable and is now poised for growthprovided there is no significant new covid wave.
 However there might be a dip in demandin south Asia market in the first half of the year on account of increases in COVID casesin these countries.
 The Project (Phase 1 of expansion at Dharuhera) is also facing delaysdue to suspension of civil work during the shutdown period of COVID-19 and shortage oflabour thereafter.
-Therefore the project is now expected to be commissioned in Q1 of2021-22 instead of Q3 of current year as envisaged earlier.
-However no significant impacton the cost is anticipated as of now.
+Therefore the project is now expected to be commissioned byOctober 21 instead of Q1 of 21-22 as envisaged earlier.
+However no significantimpact on the cost is anticipated as of now.
 However this shall not have any impact onthe sales of the Company as there is adequate capacity to take care of demand tillcommissioning of the Project.

 Sulphuric Acid & Oleum